 For this purpose, you can select different destinations and have employees vote on the best option.
 Don't forget to check the budget available for this first, though.

 Some popular places to visit are the place where the company originated, a popular landmark in your city, a restaurant, or any other place that's appropriate.

 This is old school but still popular these days.
 When the time comes, organize the game and encourage everybody to play it.

 Even though it's no big deal, this simple game fosters good relationships among staff and allows employees to have a relaxing day.

 Everybody loves snacks.
-This is another popular option when it comes to employee appreciation ideas.
+Snacking is another popular option when it comes to employee appreciation food ideas.
 Stock up the kitchen with employees favorite snacks so they can relax a little bit more during those endless and stressful working hours.

 36. Allow Casual Fridays

 Many companies allow casual Fridays.
 Why not do the same?
 Let employees relax and wear casual clothes on Fridays.

 Another option is to have a casual Monday or Wednesday.
 The idea is to reduce stress levels on the days that have heavier workloads.
 Employees will appreciate this and feel more comfortable.